 Laura Cross is a writer, producer, director, and founder of Rebel Seed Films.
-Her family has fought in every American conflict since The Revolution.
+Her family has fought in every American conflict beginning with The Revolution.

 Devil Dogs is Laura’s first produced short film.
 She spent two years researching the battle of Fallujah prior to shooting the movie.

 If, as a nation, we are going to choose to engage in conflict, the only way to make better decisions, and informed decisions, about war and how we’re going to operate, is to be aware of the truth of what has transpired on the ground as well as behind closed doors, and to expose it for debate and investigation.

 The real story of this particular event, and the motivations of the participants, are complex and multi-layered.
 There are many ways to approach this story.
 I chose, in the length of time I have available in a short format, to focus on the individual stories of a team of young Marines and intersperse it with snippets of the media narrative – which, if it doesn’t directly oppose the Marine experience, is certainly conveying information that is foreign to them and against what they believe to be true.
 So whose truth is true?
 How do we determine what is true?

 The media often has the power to choose what is hidden and what is exposed.
 Even if there is no malicious intent or a nefarious agenda, is it the truth if only part of the information is disseminated or only certain aspects of an event are revealed?
 And if the media is completely twisted or purposefully manipulated, do we have a responsibility to uncover the motive and hold the media or perpetrators accountable?
 We know from history that disinformation can have a significant impact on decision-making and policy, and in the case of war, on people’s lives.